Iceteavanill/NFC_message_switcher/README.md

 A gui has been made to quickly program multiple NFC tags.
 It requires WXpython and uses the previously mentioned script and the ```message_as_text_list```.
+For uploading, it relies on the MPLAB IPE programming software and its command line interface.

-Programming steps
+Programming steps:

 1. Step:

-Enter your desired message(s) in the tabele at the top.
+Enter your desired message(s) in the table at the top.
 Links to websites videos or Spotify songs are also allowed.

 ![picture of the table](/pictures/manual_table.png)